hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 However, this can cause interoperability problems with older implementations that support only the trivial case of one AXFR per connection.

 TODO: Detail the limitations in existing AXFR implementations as outlined in [@RFC5936]

 ## IXFR Mechanism

-The figure below provides an outline of the IXFR mechanism.
+The figure below provides an outline of the IXFR mechanism including NOTIFYs.

 [Figure 1.
 IXFR Mechanism](https://docs.google.com/drawings/d/1j0bzoubZvXXt_NnpUJJRoAxM5VjR6OInWPe_jYEql6Y/edit?usp=sharing)